-The Honduran Rosewood produces an incredibly dense timber making it ideal for the production of musical instruments, especially xylophones and claves.
-Its durability also makes it attractive for making fingerboards for violins, veneers for fine furniture, knife handles and much more.
+The Honduran Rosewood produces an incredibly dense timber making which is coveted for the production of musical instruments, especially xylophones and claves.
+It is also a popular choice for making fingerboards for violins, veneers for fine furniture, knife handles and much more.

 The Government of Belize is tackling the threats to rosewood head on.
 In July 2012 it issued a temporary moratorium banning all logging of the species, allowing a re-assessment of the remaining stocks.
 It then took a series of measures to demonstrate its no-tolerant stance, including the burning of a stock-pile of illegally harvested timber.